Yushi-Y/deep-learning-projects/README.md

 # deep-learning-projects
-Deep learning projects on CNN, RNN, VAE, GAN and a project on protein sequence classification using Transformers (upcoming).
+Deep learning projects on CNN, RNN, VAE, GAN.
 TO DO: add individual project descriptions